 Product adoption stage: Consideration stage

-During the consideration stage of increasing product adoption, especially for the late majority and laggards, one key task is to continue educating potential leads with content that highlights your SaaS product’s value and benefits.
+During the consideration stage of increasing product adoption, especially for the late majority and laggards, one key task is to continue educating potential leads with content highlighting your SaaS product’s value and benefits.
 This helps address concerns, overcome skepticism, and demonstrate the advantages over existing solutions or traditional methods.

 Educational webinars are an effective way to achieve confident users.
 Virtuance, a real estate photography provider, offers educational webinars to help businesses with their challenges while highlighting their product’s features, use cases, and success stories.